Highly sensitive – Non-invasive – Easy to operate

 Investigate Cell Migration and Invasion in an incredible easy and highly reproducible manner.

 AccuWound®96 automatically produces 96 identical scratches in a 96 microtiter plate.
-Unlike in traditional scratch assays / wound healing assays, these scratches are highly precice with a coefficent of variation of around 4 % compared to 20% which is typical for traditional scratch assays.
+Unlike in traditional scratch assays / wound healing assays, these scratches are highly precise with a coefficent of variation of around 4 % compared to 20% which is typical for traditional scratch assays.

 In combination with xCELLigence RTCA systems, cell migration/ invasion can be investigated in real time.
 Giving you precise and objective insight into the full kinetic of scratch closure.